| Bowness residents, Heather Moran and Jonathan Smith, survived the

 30-something couple says the experience was the best thing that ever

 happened to them and that they wouldn't change a thing.
+"It has

 been an amazing experience.
 When something like this happens and things